Domestic terms and conditions

 24.11 If you leave Shell Energy, then you will no longer be entitled to receive the Shell Energy fuel saving.
 However you can still continue to benefit from the wider Shell Go+ rewards programme.

-24.12 Should you fail to pay any amount owed to us in accordance with the terms of this contract, or are on a debt recovery path, we reserve the right to withdraw your Shell Energy fuel saving.
+24.12 Should you fail to pay any amount owed to us in accordance with the terms of your contract, or are on a debt recovery path, we reserve the right to withdraw your Shell Energy fuel saving.
 You will be considered to be on a debt recovery path for the purposes of this clause if:

 - your outstanding charges are over 90 days overdue and the balance of the debt is greater than £100; and